 1. When are car seats required in Nevada?

 NRS 484B.157 states that drivers must secure children passengers in an approved child restraint system if they are up to five years old and under 57 inches tall.
-The term child restraint system comprises not only car seats but also booster seats and seat belts (safety belts).
+The term child restraint system comprises car seats, booster seats, and seat belts (safety belts).

 NRS 484B.157 also states that children under 2 years old must be in a rear-facing child restraint system in the back seat of the motor vehicle unless